 Psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
 Multiple factors contribute, including... read more : Psoriatic plaques are typically more sharply demarcated.

 Tinea Overview of Dermatophytoses Dermatophytoses are fungal infections of keratin in the skin and nails (nail infection is called tinea unguium or onychomycosis).
 Symptoms and signs vary by site of infection.
-Diagnosis is by... read more : Tinea typically first manifests with annular plaques with advancing scales and central clearing over time.
+Diagnosis is by... read more : Tinea typically first manifests with annular plaques with advancing scale and central clearing over time.

 Treatment of Nummular Dermatitis